 Chatoyant Malachite Fibrous Lacey Africa Mineral Specimen

 Malachite is a copper carbonate hydroxide mineral.
-It crystallizes in the monoclinic crystal system, and most often forms botryoidally, fibrous, or in stalagmite masses.
+It crystallizes in the monoclinic crystal system, and most often forms botryoidally, fibrous, or stalagmite masses.

 Chatoyancy is when light is reflected within the mineral.
 It is an effect usually caused by a fibrous growth.